cloudpassage-community/halo_cicd_example/README.md

 # Halo CICD Example
-Sample code for a CI job or lambda function
+Sample code for a CI job or lambda function.
+The code will list all servers in the Halo account and use the first one.
+It will do an "Software Vulnerability Assessment" and a "Configuration Security Monitoring (CSM)" scan.
+If there is no CSM policy on the group the server is in it will let you know.

 Pre-Requisites
 -